ecklf/coingecko-rs/README.md

-# coingecko
+# coingecko-rs

-Rust library for the CoinGecko API
+Rust library for the CoinGecko V3 API

 ## Installation